top of page

 How long will I need therapy?

-The most honest answer is: it depends.
-Some people come to counseling for a shorter season to work through a specific concern, while others engage in therapy for longer-term healing, growth, and deeper formation.
+To borrow from a common lawyer phrase, the most honest answer is: it depends.
 The length of counseling depends on what you’re coming in to work on, your goals for therapy, and how you uniquely process, grow, and heal.

 Every person’s story is different, and healing does not follow a single timeline or formula.
 Because I am deeply mindful of the financial investment counseling requires, I work collaboratively with clients to make thoughtful, clinically grounded recommendations regarding session frequency and duration of treatment.
 I also aim to be transparent and honest if it appears that progress has slowed or if a different approach or counselor may be more beneficial.